duereg/codetype/src/documents/posts/20140320-ember-vs-knockout-property-comparison.html.md

 I think this scenario shows where Knockout really shine.
 I find the Knockout code easily readable.
 The fact that the Ember code needs comments to explain what part of the code is the setter vs getter is damning.

+Also, the fact that the Ember code has to explicitly call out what properties it is watching is frustrating as well.

 ### Forcing a Property to Recompute Every Time its Called

 #### Knockout